Philosophy Paper FAQ

 Late papers will lose points unless you have a legitimate, documented excuse.
 Your letter grade will be lowered one notch for each day -- that is, each 24 hours -- that your paper is late.
 A "notch" is 1/3 of a letter grade, e.g., the difference between a C and a C-, or an A- and a B+.

-If your paper is going to be late, you should let me know about this on or before the day the paper is due (either by telling me in class or by sending me an email).
+If your paper is going to be late, you should let me (and the TA, if there is one) know about this on or before the day the paper is due (either by telling me/us in class or by sending me/us an email).
 This is so I that know that you are aware that we had a paper due and are aware that your paper is going to be late.

 - What are your top five "pet peeves" in student papers?